How to Choose the Best Alaska Cruise Itinerary

 Best Alaska Cruise Itinerary for Adventure

 Got time?
 You can see Alaska’s glacier-filled waters, the majestic Denali, and vast Yukon territory all in one trip.
 These unique 9- to-14-day Alaska cruises are optimized for adventure but also quite convenient with land transportation via motorcoaches and domed railcars and resort stays as part of the itinerary.

 Holland America Line is the only cruise line with a Yukon experience.
-If you dream of following the fascinating route of gold rush stampeders, downing a sourtour cocktail in Dawson City or rafting whitecapped rapids, consider a Land+Sea Denali & Yukon adventure.
+If you dream of following the fascinating route of gold rush stampeders, downing a sourtour cocktail in Dawson City or rafting whitecapped rapids, consider a Denali & Yukon Cruisetour adventure.

 Best for Scenic Cruising